Meiting Garments logo mark

 Public website signal: Custom Ink's public homepage is a widely known custom apparel platform with visible product categories and design/order flow.

-Why it appears in this ranking: It is a recognizable benchmark for how mainstream US buyers experience custom apparel ordering and decoration.
+Why it appears in this comparison: It is a recognizable benchmark for how mainstream US buyers experience custom apparel ordering and decoration.
 Public reference used here: the company's own website.
 Buyers should verify all production terms directly before ordering.

 Best-fit buyer: Teams, events, organizations, and buyers who need accessible online custom apparel ordering.